BMI Calculator

 ⚠️ Important: This calculator is for general informational purposes only and does not provide a medical diagnosis.
 BMI does not account for muscle mass, bone density, overall body composition, or racial and sex differences.
 Always consult a qualified health professional for any questions about your health, weight or treatment.

-- •Enter your height and weight in the corresponding fields.
+- Enter your weight and height in the corresponding fields.

-- •View your BMI value and category instantly.
+- Review your BMI value and the weight category displayed below the calculator.

 More tools